 What should companies do to tackle global deforestation?
 And how should governments regulate company action?
 As a lively policy debate gains momentum, the European Commission prepares to publish its legislative proposal for an EU-wide regulation to tackle commodity-driven deforestation.

-Considering the EU Commissions’ deforestation agenda, partners of the Tropical Forest Alliance (TFA), including ISEAL, published a joint letter addressed to the European Commission, outlining what an effective and impactful legislation can look like.
+Considering the EU Commissions’ deforestation agenda, partners of the Tropical Forest Alliance (TFA), including ISEAL, published a joint letter addressed to the European Commission earlier this year.
+The letter outlines what an effective and impactful legislation can look like.

 Smart-mix and impactful due diligence

 As one of the signatories of the TFA letter, ISEAL supports its message that effective EU regulation requires a smart-mix of measures – no single policy instrument alone will be able tackle complex challenges, such as deforestation.

 The EU’s deforestation agenda will introduce a requirement for companies to undertake a due diligence exercise when they source forest-risk commodities.
 In the TFA letter we shed light on what effective and impactful company implementation looks like.

 The letter emphasises the need for policy makers to recognise the importance of transparent standards systems as facilitators and effective tools for assessing and mitigating risks, particularly for companies carrying out due diligence requirements under the upcoming deforestation law.